 Don’t be alone on your way!
+Networking is the key to career development.
 Peer support and mutual mentoring in a peer group is the best way to make your remote work experience more satisfactory and successful.
 So, join forces with other remote workers and motivate each other!

 You could, for example, organize a debriefing online via Zoom and share your experiences, little achievements, and bottlenecks at the end of each working day, or once per week.

 Of course, you need to make sure that you don’t break the IP of your employer during these meetings… You also need to make sure that there is more collaboration than competition in your group.
 If you experience any toxicity, just change the group.

 We often have to struggle with the “toxic productivity” culture promoted by authoritative figures such as Gary Vee (please read more about Gary’s career path in the article “Tell Me What You Think of Gary Vee And I Will Tell You Who You Are“).

 The central concept of this school of thought is that you need to outwork and outlast your competition — that’s how you get successful in life.